GraeA85/Sprouton-Allotments/readme.md

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
-You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

-### Existing Features

 - __Navigation Bar__

-  - The navigation bar is present across all three pages of the Sprouton Allotment webiste.
+  - The navigation bar is present across all three pages of the Sprouton Allotment website.
 It is fully responsive and includes links to the home page, image gallery and the allotment application page.
 The navigation bar is in a fixed position therefore always visible to the user when scrolling the page.
 This is effective UX design, preventing the user to have to scroll back to the top of the page manually, or rely on auto-scoll buttons placed on the website.
 The navigation bar shrinks to a "hamburger" icon and presents the links in a drop-down menu when the website is viewed on smaller screens such as a mobile phone or smaller tablet.
+  THe background image of the navigation bar is responsive and changes to a different image on smaller screens - this is for aesthetic reasons only.
+I have applied a filter to the background image which allows for the links to easily stand out against the background.

+  | As a first time user its important that I can navigate through the entire website easily - If I somehow get lost then I should be able to return to the homepage.
+I should be able to get to each page of the website from my current page.

-- __The landing page__
+- __The Home page__

-  - The landing is broken up into sections.
+  - The Home page is broken up into sections.
 The first section is "Our Allotment Story" giving the user some background and current information regarding the allotment site.
 It also includes an embedded google map to show the location of the Allotment Site.
 I have used font awesome icons relevant to each section (the story book icon to represent the background story of the allotment site).
   The second section introduces the website visitor to the allotment committee - briefly explaining their role, names and contact information.
 I have included a photograph to allow existing site owners to recognise the committee members whenever they meet in person.
 This also gives new visitors to the site a prosepective of the owners and the mutual ideals of the allotment site.
   Each section is succinct as to give the user enough information without information overload.
   The third section of the website is about the allotment site itself.
 Giving the website user information on the number of allotments available, the sizes available and other important details about the site.
 This is accompanied by an image of the allotment site layout which gives new users their bearings and existing owners a handy map.
   The fourth section gives the user information on the benefits of owning an allotment.
 I have included a video produced by the National Allotment Society, showcasing the benefits.
-This is included as to persuade new users to sign up for an allotment and remind existing owners just how good they have it!
+This is included as to persuade new users to sign up for an allotment and remind existing owners about the numerous benefits of allotment ownership.

   - The next section is split into three parts - a getting started equipment guide, a growing guide and a stock list of the on-site allotment shop.
 I have presented the equipment list and allotment shop as modals that open upon clicking the button.
 The growing guide links to an external pdf provided by a well-established gardening company with permission to use.
+The modals have a close button to easily get back to the website behind and they can also be clicked away from if the user is on a desktop website.
+The headers of the modals are always visible to allow the user to quickly exit, rather than having to scroll back up the page.

+  The Home page is fully responsive.

 - __Image Gallery__